 This episode of California Now features veteran travel writer Patricia Schultz, who talks about bucket list travel and then offers up some Golden State destinations that travelers should consider...

-What began as a cobbled-together home brewing operation grew up to become one of America’s first modern microbreweries, and the producer of one of California’s most beloved beers: Sierra Nevada Pale Ale.
+What began as a cobbled-together home-brewing operation grew up to become Sierra Nevada Brewing Company, one of America’s first modern microbreweries, and the producer of one of California’s most beloved beers: Sierra Nevada Pale Ale.

 Two years later, he took the plunge into commercial brewing.
-Having limited funds, Grossman outfitted his brewery with used dairy tanks, a soft-drink bottler, and equipment salvaged from defunct breweries.
+To make dowith limited funds, Grossman outfitted his operationwith used dairy tanks, a soft-drink bottler, and equipment salvaged from defunct breweries.

-In 1980, he brewed his first batch of Sierra Nevada Pale Ale.
-This bold, piney beer was an instant hit—so much so that Grossman had to expand the brewery twice to keep up with demand.
+In 1980, he brewed his first bottleof Sierra Nevada Pale Ale.
+The bold, piney beer was an instant hit—so much so that Grossman had to expand the brewery twice to keep up with demand.

-Not all of that space is devoted to Grossman’s flagship beer.
-Sierra Nevada’s lineup has grown to include many other fascinating beers, such as the Hop Hunter IPA, Kellerweis, Beer Camp IPA, and the intense “High Altitude” series.
+In the decades since that first auspicious batch of its namesake pale ale, Sierra Nevada’s lineup has grown to include many other fascinating brews, such as the Hop Hunter IPA, Kellerweis, Beer Camp IPA, and the intense “High Altitude” series.

 At Sierra Nevada’s taproom and restaurant in Chico, visitors can sample 19 draft beers and nosh on seasonal, farm-to-table fare.
+Those interested in observing up close how it all happens can select from a range of brewery tours,each of varying length.
 The restaurant makes bread from spent brewers’ grain and even offers a good kids’ menu, with organic peanut butter, golden raisins, and fresh fruit on crunchy flatbread.
 The brewery also has a 350-seat live music venue, so be prepared to stay a while.

 California brewers pioneered the hoppy IPA craze, and it shows no sign of abating.
 But in a hopped-up world where it sometimes seems like brewers are vying to see who can cram the most hops into a tank, North Coast Brewing Co. offers a refreshing alternative.